Blog

 • Speech-language therapy at home

 Many EBMS plans require a physician's order and prior authorization before home health services begin.
-Plans may also have visit limits, a defined certification period, or tiered cost-sharing levels depending on whether you use a preferred provider.
-Reaching out to EBMS member services before starting care — and confirming that the agency you choose is an eligible provider under your plan — protects you from unexpected out-of-pocket costs.
+Plans may also have visit limits, a defined certification period, or tiered cost-sharing levels.
+Confirm your specific benefits before care begins to avoid unexpected out-of-pocket costs.

-Getting your EBMS home health benefits activated follows a straightforward process, though the specifics vary by employer plan.
-Here is what families in Burleson, Joshua Farms, and SW Fort Worth typically experience:
+Getting your EBMS home health benefits activated follows a clear sequence, though specifics vary by employer plan.
+Families in Burleson, Joshua Farms, and SW Fort Worth typically experience the following steps when accessing employee benefit management home health care in SW Fort Worth and Burleson, TX:

-1. Physician order: A physician, nurse practitioner, or other authorized provider must document the medical necessity for home health care and write an order specifying the services required and frequency of visits.
+1. Physician order: A physician, nurse practitioner, or authorized provider documents the medical necessity for home health care and writes an order specifying services required and frequency of visits.

 2. Benefits verification: Call the member services number on your EBMS card to confirm your home health benefit, understand your out-of-pocket obligations, and ask whether prior authorization is required.

 4. Agency selection: Confirm with EBMS that your chosen home health agency is eligible to bill under your plan.
-BrightStar Care of Burleson works with families to verify coverage and confirm billing eligibility before services begin.
+We work with families to verify coverage and confirm billing eligibility before services begin.

-5. Care begins: Once authorization is in place, care begins — typically with a Registered Nurse completing an in-home assessment and developing an individualized care plan.
+5. Care begins: Once authorization is in place, a Registered Nurse completes an in-home assessment and develops an individualized care plan tailored to the patient's condition and recovery goals.

-BrightStar Care of Burleson's intake team has experience working through the authorization process for EBMS-administered plans and can help coordinate the necessary documentation between your physician's office and EBMS to avoid delays.
+Our intake team has experience working through the authorization process for EBMS-administered plans.
+We help coordinate necessary documentation between your physician's office and EBMS to avoid delays in starting care.

 Conditions That Qualify for EBMS Home Health Coverage